DOML-Lang/DOML/README.md

   quickcall #MyDictionary__Bob Color Name 1
 }
 ```
-> Unlike the previous format of DOML the resultant assembly from commands isn't always set in stone the compiler is free to perform some more creative optimisations with data, for example a compiler could support you ensuring that the `SetTags == GetTags` that is no manipulation is occurring there then it could simply just do a;
+> Unlike the previous format of DOML the resultant assembly from commands isn't always set in stone the compiler is free to perform some more creative optimisations with data, for example a compiler could support you ensuring that the `SetTags == GetTags` (i.e. that is no manipulation is occurring there) then it could simply just do a;
 ```assembly
 quickpush str 1 "Hello"
 quickcall #MyTags Tags Name 1